top of page

 Symposia and Notes

 Brevity, Speed, and Deference: An Account from the Williams Chambers, Yale Journal on Regulation (2021) (with Daniel E. Ho & Anne Joseph O'Connell).

 When Congress Requires Nationwide Injunctions, Colorado Law Review (2020).

 Nationwide Injunctions and Nationwide Harm, Harvard Law Review Forum (with Spencer Amdur) (2017).

 Cited in California v.
 United States, 941 F.3d 410, 421-22 (9th Cir.
 2019), City of Chicago v.
 Barr, No. 18-2885, 957 F.3d 772 (7th Cir.
 2020) and Trump v.
 Hawaii, 138 S. Ct.
 2392, 2429 (2018) (Thomas, J., concurring).

-Time, Due Process, and Representation: An Empirical and Legal Analysis of Continuances in Immigration Court, 84 Fordham L. Rev. 1823 (with Jayashri Srikantiah) (2016) (invited contribution).
+Time, Due Process, and Representation: An Empirical and Legal Analysis of Continuances in Immigration Court, Fordham Law Review (with Jayashri Srikantiah) (2016).

-Access to Justice for Immigrant Families and Communities: A Study of Legal Representation of Detained Immigrants in Northern California, 11 Stan.
-J. Civil Rights & Civil Liberties II:1 (with Jayashri Srikantiah & Lisa Weissman-Ward).
+Access to Justice for Immigrant Families and Communities: A Study of Legal Representation of Detained Immigrants in Northern California, Stanford Journal on Civil Rights & Civil Liberties (with Jayashri Srikantiah & Lisa Weissman-Ward) (2015).

 Government Noncompliance with Constitutional Court Orders in South Africa, in Brandon Bartels & Chris W. Bonneau, Making Law and Courts Research Relevant: The Normative Implications of Empirical Research.
 Routledge (2014).